dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

-# Personal take on the 8px Grid systems – Or how to make the Hard grid method as easy to implement as the Soft grid method?
+# Personal take on the 8px Grid systems – Or how to make the Hard Grid method as easy to implement as the Soft Grid method?

 ## The 8x8 scale grid system

 ### Refresher

-There is still a lot going on about either designing with an 8px grid system or forgetting grids altogether.
+There is still a lot of controversy about whether to implement a grid system or not when designing for digital layouts.
 I personally think grids and baselines are beautiful mathematical systems that, used properly, are more than just helpers or guides.
 They can elevate your designs.
 Baseline grids are one of these fantastic foundations inherited from the print world that seems seldom implemented in the digital space.

 #### What is a baseline grid?

-A baseline grid is a series of invisible vertical units that can create consistent vertical spacing with your typography and page elements.
+A baseline grid is a series of invisible vertical units that assist in creating consistent vertical spacing with your typography and page elements.
 It's a hidden way of giving order to disorder.
+In short, baseline grids:

-- Baseline grids take the guesswork out of how to space things vertically
+- Takes the guesswork out of how to space elements vertically
-- It allows elements across columns to line up visually
+- Allows elements across columns to line up visually
-- It helps to unify scale
+- Provides guidelines for teams working on a project
-- It gives guidelines for teams working on a project
+- Helps to unify scale
-- It will give your work cohesion and consistency.
-It is this element that will make things feel just right.
-That crispness that people can't quite put their finger on.
+- Brings cohesion and consistency to designs

 ![Baseline visuals from the web](../../assets/images/../../../assets/images/Writings/Grid/baseline.png) Some visuals to illustrate baselines, from [Ellen Lupton's website](http://thinkingwithtype.com/grid/)

 #### 8x8 scale system

-When using a grid system, here are some of the reasons why people tend to prefer the 8x8 scale system:
+When using a grid system, here are some of the reasons why designers tend to prefer the 8x8 scale system over other scales:

 - Simple multiple, easily divisible, and scalable
-- It helps to manage pixel-perfect better
+- Helps better manage pixel-perfect
-- It scales perfectly in all the different screen displays (including android's @0.75 and @1.5)
+- Scales perfectly in all the different screen displays (including android's @0.75 and @1.5)
 - Google and Apple seem to define it as best practice
 - Probably plenty of arguments more that I'm forgetting

-Some articles about the subject, if you need to get some literature on the subject:
+Some articles about the subject, if you want to get some literature on the subject:

 - [The Comprehensive 8pt Grid Guide ↗️](https://medium.com/swlh/the-comprehensive-8pt-grid-guide-aa16ff402179)
 - [Text Baseline ↗️](https://alistapart.com/article/settingtypeontheweb/)